emerge-lang/compiler/roadmap.md

     * hashCodes: again, Java-style is overkill, have an explicit Hashable interface
 31. while + do-while loops
 32. extend OO model
-    1. add interfaces and inheritance class impls interface
-        1. implement generic supertypes - yey, another logic monstrosity
-        2. class extends class will not be a thing! composition all the way.
+    1. class extends class will not be a thing! composition all the way.
 Probably needs some boilerplate-reduction tools, like Kotlins `by`, but more powerful
-        3. add the cast operation
     2. review the vtable approach: does looking for a prefix suffice to keep them small?
         * idea 1: put 1s into the bitwise hashes at different, non-harmonic frequencies to generate hard-to-clash patterns
             * maybe adding phase-shift helps even more